denysdovhan/dotfiles/docs/GIT.md

 ## Setup

-You can tell him who you are using these commands:
+You can tell it who you are using these commands:

 ```
 git config -f ~/.gitlocal user.email "email@yoursite.com"